mitmedialab/virtualize-node/README.md

 # virtualize-node
-Utility package to assist in installing and using node local to a specific project, kind of like a 'virtual environment' for node.
+Utility package to assist in installing and using node local to a specific project, kind of like a python 'virtual environment', but for node.

 # Getting Started